Frequently Asked Questions

 I am renting from people who are members, but who are living overseas.
 Can I use the homeowner’s membership?
 No. Membership does not convey with a property, either to renters or to subsequent owners.

-I have just bought a house in the neighborhood and the sellers were members?
+I have just bought a house in the neighborhood and the sellers were members.
 Did their membership convey with the house?
 No. Membership is not attached to the property but to the family.
-If you would like to apply to join the Club, please download the membership application and submit it with the one time application fee.
+If you would like to apply to join the Club, please complete the online application and submit it with the one-time application fee.

 Why do some members have different levels of Equity Shares?
 For example, my neighbor said she initially paid only $375 in equity when she joined, but I had to pay $1,000–why the difference?
 The original base amount of equity paid for a share has changed over time.
 In 1955 the charter equity payment for a member was $285.
 In 2016 the membership voted to increase the cost of each of the 377 shares by $2,000 in preparation of the pool renovation.
 This cost was added to the base amount of the share that each member had originally paid.
 For example, a charter member would now have $2,285 in equity, while a recent member would have $3,000.
 Eighty-two percent of the members have paid the current share price.
 When a member resigns, s/he receives a refund of whatever equity s/he had in the Club.